BenRoth0/TheCodeCowboys/README.md

 of blank that has +2 speed and -2 defense, the player could name it accordingly to the Brittle Helmet of Swiftness.
 The main goal will be to complete a series of levels without being defeated by the monsters.
 Players will be able to navigate through the levels and choose which location they move to next (a campsite to heal, an event space to trigger a random effect, etc.).
-The main purpose of our game is for entertainment.
+The main purpose of our game is to entertain players for a short time.
+The game will be easy to pick up and play whenever you have downtime.
 It will be fun and hilarious to see the outcomes of what the player types.
 We proposed this topic as each of our team members are interested in game design and we feel that this will help us further our skills in multiple areas.
 As far as we are aware, there aren't any existing games or websites that do exactly what we are planning to do.
 We aim to provide a unique experience to anyone who plays our game.

 ## Project Planning:
 - **Mind Map Link:** https://miro.com/app/board/uXjVLuRwYso=/?share_link_id=202072063563